NYPL/metronome/00-atoms/typography/00_typography.md

----
-state: inprogress
----
+# Typography

+## Design
+The fonts that are used on the site.
+- Primary Font
+Secondary Font

+Headings
+Horizontal Rule
+Inline Elements
+Paragraph
+Preformatted Text

-Accessibility & Functional Requirements
+## Accessibility & Functional Requirements
 AT-001
 - Is h1
 - Is only used in semantically correct order